-Mr. Fogg founded Ray Fogg Building Methods, Inc. in December 1959, and is its Founder and Chairman of the Board.
-He is also the Chief Executive Officer of more than thirty other companies and partnerships.
+Mr. Fogg founded Ray Fogg Building Methods, Inc. in December 1959.
+He was also the Chief Executive Officer of more than fifty other companies and partnerships.

 In 1959, Ray saw that Northeastern Ohio business needed new facilities that were designed specifically for each customer, and he set out to fill that need.
 He quickly earned a reputation as an innovator in design build construction.
 Later, when clients faced a shortage of suitable building sites, Ray expanded into the development of industrial parks.
 And, when clients ran into financial obstacles, he developed imaginative methods of financing.
-He currently reports that “We’ve completed over 3,500 building projects, and own and operate over 2,000,000 square feet of leased space, and developed five major industrial parks.”
+He completed well over 3,500 building projects, over 3,000,000 square feet of leased space for his own portfolio, and developed five major industrial parks.”

-Ray is a licensed professional engineer in the State of Ohio, and has designed many of the structures he has built.
-He is also an expert in land use, acquiring land and developing it for building.
+Ray was a licensed professional engineer in the State of Ohio, and has designed many of the structures he built.
+He was also an expert in land use, acquiring land and developing it for building.

 Ray’s lifelong educational and practical background in the construction industry began at age eleven on a heavy construction project with his father.
 His experience includes highway, railroad and heavy industrial construction, as well as masonry and steel building projects.